15 Essential Notions for Sewing Clothes: Unlock Your Sewing Potential

 A good flexible tape measure is important to have for garment construction.
 First, you will need to measure your body, and that’s hard to do with a ruler or straight edge.
 But, also, you’ll need something light and easy to read for laying out your pattern, or measuring garment parts like seams or edges (especially for elastic).

 Tape measures should last a while.
 But they are flexible, and with that feature comes the possibility that they will stretch over time.
 Older models were made of cloth and would deform faster.
 But even the newer ones could stretch a bit so be mindful of how you use it.
-When you measure your body, you want firm tension on it, but only enough to take out the slack.
-You don’t want to pull on it so much you cause it to stretch.

 A standard dressmaker or sewing tape measure is 60″ long (In the US, I’m not sure if it’s different in metric speaking countries).
 MOST of the time, this is perfectly adequate.